Defensor Villa del Mar

 Club Deportivo Defensor Villa del Mar is a Peruvian football club, playing in the city of Lima, Peru.
 The club is the biggest of Villa El Salvador city, and one of the biggest in Lima Province.
-The club were founded 1972, playing in the Copa Perú, which is the third division of the Peruvian league.
+The club was founded 1972, playing in the Copa Perú, which is the third division of the Peruvian league.

 History

-The club have played at the second level of Peruvian football on five occasions, from 2002 Segunda División Peruana until 2006 Segunda División Peruana when was relegated to the Copa Perú.
+The club has played at the second level of Peruvian football on five occasions, from 2002 Segunda División Peruana until 2006 Segunda División Peruana, when it was relegated to the Copa Perú.